vamshi220/springmvc-angularjs-sample/README.md

 # Spring MVC | AngularJs Sample App #

-A sample project to demonstrate how a web app can be built using a Spring MVC / AngularJs stack.
-The frontend is based on Angular, lodash and requirejs, and the backend is composed of JSON REST web services based on Spring MVC / JPA, secured with Spring Security.
-See a further description of the app on this [blog post](http://blog.jhades.org/developing-a-modern-java-8-web-app-with-spring-mvc-and-angularjs/).
+A sample project to demonstrate how a web app can be built using a Spring MVC / AngularJs stack.The frontend is based on Angular, lodash and requirejs, and the backend is composed of JSON REST web services based on Spring MVC / JPA, secured with Spring Security.

 ### Installation dependencies ###